gracehon-backup/ss_blockly/README.md

 This documentation showcases the main steps of how to create blocks for the SenseStudy platform with Javascript.

-## Step 1
+## Step 1 - Writing Down the Source Code in Python

 Write down the Python source code of the experiment.
-Then test it out first on SenseStudy to make sure that there are no apparent errors made.
+Then, test it out first on SenseStudy to make sure that there are no apparent errors made.
 For example, for the "AI Smart Fan" experiment, the source code has been written prior to blocks being developed.

 ```python